Signing made simple with Personio.How It Works

 What Are The Sections That Must Be In Written Form?

-For example, the employee must be informed in writing (wet ink) of some of the following (please review the law to get the complete overview):
+For example, the employee must be informed in writing (wet ink) of the following (please review the law to get the complete overview):

 Okay, Does This Mean You Can No Longer Have Digital HR Contracts?

-You can still have digital contracts with eSignatures and they continue to be valid.
+You can still have digital contracts with eSignatures.
 The conditions specified in the NachwG can be made available to the employee in a written (wet ink signed) employment contract OR an additional document (e.g. separate paper with “information according to the NachwG” + employer’s wet ink signature), to be handed out on the first or 7th working day at the latest (which time period applies depends on the information to be provided).
 A separate document (wet ink signed) can be provided unilaterally by the employer, whereas the employment contract must always be signed by both parties.

 Wait..What About Contracts Signed Before This Law?
 Do They Become Invalid?